FacchinAlberto/Optimization/README.md

 # Optimization
-Repository in which there are two examples of two optimization problems solved in python with gurobi
+Repository in which there are two examples of optimization problems solved in python with gurobi